Thursday, November 20, 2014

 Ansel Faraj's direction is ok, but the editing in the chase scene at the end is terrible, and there are many scenes that are crazy overexposed!
 I took a screenshot of the sky at one point, and is was so pure blindingly white that when I pasted the image to both MS Word, and Paint, it literally perfectly blended in to the white of the pages, to the point where I wasn't sure at first if I'd hit paste properly!

 The effects are not good.
 The majority of effects are the green screen backgrounds, but there are some different ones in other parts, such as the sometimes-negative look of the villain, and other stuff.
 The only practical work is the make-up for a particular character at the end.
-Oh, and by the way, Ansel, if you're reading this review, know that the use of green screens is CGI, so don't try and claim your films have none when they're filmed almost entirely in front of it!
-Also, photoshop CGI effects are CGI too.
-I'll tell you what isn't CGI.
-Actual real effects!..
+Particularly galling is a claim I read by the creators that this film has zero CGI.
+Uhhhhhhhhhh...

 The score, largely (or entirely) made up of archive music, is decent, and the main theme is quite nice, and softly beautiful!...The first goddamn time anyway!
 Thankfully it doesn't repeat too much.